visempowerment/visempowerment.github.io/index.md

 - etc,

 who
+- want to support this project with expertise in education, climate action, communication, data visualization, outreach.
 - would like to join an open visualization course over a couple of weeks,
 - work on your smaller data visualization projects,
 - Help us testing and evaluating our prototypes while working on their own data, or